donald-keighley/lasr/README.md

 ```

 Currently, the only function is `read.las` which will import a vector of
 LAS file paths into a multi-part list.
-Each section of the file is now
+Each section of the file is
 stored as a separate element.
 In order to accomodate LAS 3.0 files which
 may have multiple log data sections, the log parameter, log definition,
-and log data are combined into one element called a “curveset”.
-If your
+and log data are combined into numbered log elements.
+If your vector of
-vector of paths contains more than one file, the output will be a list
+paths contains more than one file, the output list will have an element
-of the aformentioned lists.
+for each file.

 Here is an example reading a single LAS file that is included with the
 package: